-US customary System: The most commonly used system of measurement in the United States.
-It, like the imperial system, is based upon the historical system of measurement known as the English units.
-The US customary system has differences from the imperial system in some measurements of volume, mass, and length.
+US Customary System: The most commonly used system of measurement in the United States.
+Like the Imperial system, it is based upon the historical system of measurement known as the English units.
+The US Customary system differs from the Imperial system in some measurements of volume, mass, and length.